dannny007/dannny007/README.md

 - And a full stack developer 👨‍💻
 - I am currently learning new skills and technlogies 🌐 that would enable my application Virex go live
-- Virex hopes to provide easy access to HMOs,
+- Virex hopes to provide easy access to HMOs 📱
-- Online medical consultation,
+- Online medical consultation👨‍⚕️
-- Online drug prescription
+- Online drug prescription 💊
 and online theraphy just on your palm.

 ## TOOLS TECH & SKILLS